vralle/webpack-html-bundler-starter-templates/projects/tailwindcss-postcss/README.md

 ### Webpack

-The webpack configuration (`webpack.config.mjs`) includes:
+The build process is configured in `webpack.config.mjs` with the following key features:

+- JS/CSS/HTML minification in production
+- Source maps in development
+- Integrity hash generation
+- Preload tags generation

+### JavaScript Processing

-- SWC for JavaScript transpilation
+- Compilation using SWC
-- PostCSS with Tailwind CSS processing
-- Image optimization with SVG special handling
-- HTML bundling with minification
+- Minification with SWC

-### Tailwind CSS
+### Style Processing

-Tailwind is configured in `tailwind.config.mjs`.
+- PostCSS+Tailwind is configured in `tailwind.config.mjs`.

-### Asset Handling
+- SVG optimization with SVGO
 - SVG files under 3KB are automatically converted to data URIs
+- Processing binary images with `sharp`
 - Font files are not embedded by default
 - Asset paths maintain their directory structure in the output

+### Build Output

+Production builds are generated in `dist` directory by default.

 ## Browser Support

-Browser compatibility is managed through Browserslist configuration.
-The template uses this for:
+Browser targeting is configured in `.browserslistrc` file (workspace-wide by default).
+The template uses this configuration for:

 - JavaScript transpilation (SWC)
-- CSS optimization
+- Vendor prefixing (Lightning CSS)

 ## Contributing